sundios/people-also-ask/readme.md

 ## Usage

-Once we install the requirements and the driver, we can go ahead and run our script on the terminal using:
+Once we install the requirements and the driver, we can go ahead and run our script.
+There are two scripts that have similar outputs.

+- paa.py : Outputs only questions.

+- paa-q&A.py : Outputs questions & answers. *Still work in progress out put is very messy*

+To run the script we go on the terminal and make sure we are in the correct folder.
+We type:

 ```bash